-Ponta Do Ouro (Point of Gold) is 15km away from the South African border The recent floods and thirty years of civil war has left Southern Mozambique with only the most basic infrastructure.
+is 15km away from the South African border The floods and thirty years of civil war have left Southern Mozambique with only the most basic infrastructure.
 Here you can enjoy miles of unspoilt white sand beaches, with lush coastal bush and sparkling blue sea.
-The biggest tagging programme of whalesharks operates from this area and they have the most sightings worldwide.
-October to March is the best time for whaleshark sightings.
-Sharks, dolphins, rays, manta rays and huge bass are regularly seen.

-Ponta Malongane is situated in southern Mozambique 15 kms north of the South African border at Kosi Bay.
+is situated in southern Mozambique 15 kms north of the South African border at Kosi Bay.

 Accommodation is varied and set under shady trees.
 Enjoy clear starry night skies, friendly people and wonderful seafood.